-Government Contracting/ B2G/ public sector is a very different animal than private sector, business to consumer (B2C) or business to business (B2B) processes and management.
+Government Contracting/B2G/the public sector is a very different animal than the private sector, business to consumer (B2C) or business to business (B2B) processes and management.
 There are some similarities and general business practices that carry over, but realistically it can be a difficult area to shift your business into especially if your business is young or very small.

 PTACs assist small businesses as designated by SBA standards with navigating these new waters or improving their skills.
 These articles are provided to answer some questions but are not in lieu of talking with a business counselor.